Lady Lambert's Adventures

 “Two hours of daylight at most,” Melissa answered, excited about this new challenge.

-As a matter of fact, the entire family, safe for old Lady Lambert, accompanied them to the Pool and on board the Clyde.
+As a matter of fact, the entire family, save for old Lady Lambert, accompanied them to the Pool and on board the Clyde.
 Even Doña Maria and her son came along after Maria had talked to Harriet about it.

 She was still a magnificent example of a frigate, Sir Anthony decided.
 He had had some of his greatest moments on these decks.
 These planks had drunk his blood once, and in the cabin, he had spent that one night with Doña Maria.
 He could not help thinking about this and he stole guilty glances at his wife, but Harriet understood her husband’s bond with the old ship, having one sailed in her, too, when her husband had been entrusted with a delicate, semi-diplomatic mission2.